peterkinget/MOSbiusBook/6a_experiments/Lab_6_compensation_two_stage_OTA/two_stage_OTA_PK.md

 ## Objective
 In this experiment we build a two-stage OTA using the one-stage PMOS OTA and 4x nMOS common-source stage.
-We use the behavioral models measured in the [One Stage OTA and Common-Soruce Amplifier Lab](../Lab_5_simple_OTA_and_CS/simple_OTA_CS_PK.md) to calculate the appropriate compensation capacitors to do a dominant-pole and a Miller compensation.
+We use the behavioral models measured in the [One Stage OTA and Common-Source Amplifier Lab](../Lab_5_simple_OTA_and_CS/simple_OTA_CS_PK.md) to calculate the appropriate compensation capacitors to do a dominant-pole and a Miller compensation.
 Then the unity-gain closed-loop step responses are checked.

 ## Preparation
 * Review your course notes on two-stage OTAs and dominant-pole and Miller compensation.